Optional Checksums in Intermediate System to Intermediate System (ISIS)

 interface or send a 0 checksum value if it includes in the PDU

 signatures that provide equivalent or stronger functionality, such as

-HMAC or MD5.
-Otherwise an implementation that handles such
+HMAC or MD5, otherwise an implementation that handles such signatures

-caused by the fact that MD5 is computed with the checksum value set
+on the packet due to the fact that MD5 is computed with checksum

-to 0 and only as a final step is the checksum value being filled in.
+value set to 0 and only as final step the checksum value is being

 5. TLV Format